Antique American Indian Art, LLC

 Fine Native American Art & Artifacts of the 19th and 20th Centuries

 Prices subject to change due to typographical errors and product is subject to availability.
-Items without prices are typically available, but price and detailed information is on request.
+Items without prices are typically available, and price and detailed information is on request.
 Please email us for details.
-Although the catalog is 98% current, some items may have been sold and not yet removed from site.
+Although the catalog is mostly current, some items may have been sold and not yet removed from site.

-Photos and information may be re-used with written permission only from Matt Wood's Antique American Indian Art, LLC.
 Websites are free to link to this page or any pages on our site but may not copy and publish any photos or information on their sites without written authorization from Matt Wood's Antique American Indian Art, LLC.

 Using any Appraisal or Contact Forms on this website places you on our EMAIL LIST automatically.
-IF you don't want to be on the mailing list just hit the UNSUBSCRIBE BUTTON on the first email you get from us and our system automatically takes you off the list.
-Our list is private, strictly used in-house for our newsletter emails, and is not share or sold.
+If you don't want to be on the mailing list, unsubscribe on the first email you get from us and our system will take you off of the list.
+Our list is private, strictly used in-house for our newsletter emails, and is not shared or sold.